vuestorefront/storefront-ui/packages/vue/docs/components/SfArrow.md

 $arrow__icon-color--hover: $c-dark-primary !default;
 ```

+You can override SCSS variable values bound to this component in `sfui.scss` in the root of your project.

 ## Partials

-If you want to customize this component even more you can use it's partials for limitless customization.
+If you want to customize this component even more you can use its partials for limitless customization.

 ```html
 <template lang="html" src="@storefront-ui/vue/src/components/atoms/SfArrow.html"></template>